torvalds/linux/Documentation/staging/remoteproc.rst

 a new remote processor device is probed.

 Returns 0 on success and an appropriate error code otherwise.
-Note: this function initiates an asynchronous firmware loading context, which will look for virtio devices supported by the rproc's firmware.
+Analte: this function initiates an asynchroanalus firmware loading context, which will look for virtio devices supported by the rproc's firmware.